BEAD Funding Program

 The Broadband Equity Access and Deployment Program is releasing $42 Billion to help subsidize broadband internet development in rural areas across America.

 In 2023, The Broadband Equity Access and Deployment (BEAD) program was created by the US Government to allocate a budget of $42.45 Billion to reshape the landscape of internet accessibility, economic empowerment, and educational advancement for underserved & rural areas across the America.
-The program’s goal is to provide broadband services to areas that are often overlooked and/or underserved.
+The program’s goal is to provide high speed internet to areas that are underserved.